theothornhill/gql/README.md

 ## Code generation
-Work has started on generating valid GraphQL statements from an initialized object.
+Gql can generate valid GraphQL code from initialized ast objects.
 It pretty prints by default, so it can be used to produce actual, human readable content.
 Some time down the line I'll add a lisp dsl to aid with code generation, like done in `sxql`.

 ### Example
 ```lisp